top of page

 Luis Valdez's short film "I Am Joaquin" (1969), based on the epic poem by Rudolfo "Corky" Gonzales, celebrated Chicano identity and laid the groundwork for Chicano cinema.

-Eventually, filmmakers like Luis Valdez and Moctesuma Esparza made their way to the mass media.
-Director and screenwriter Luis Valdez made his wide theatrical debut with 1981's Zoot Suit, an adaptation of his Broadway production and based on the racially fueled Zoot Suit Riots of the 1940s.
-The film received a Golden Globe nomination for Best Motion Picture - Comedy or Musical and was admitted to the National Film Preservation Board's National Film Registry for cultural significance in 2019.
-Valdez went on to write and direct La Bomba (1987), a biopic about Ritchie Valens starring Lou Diamond Phillips in his first starring role a few years later.
-La Bomba also received a Golden Globe nomination for Best Motion Picture - Comedy or Musical and was admitted to the National Film Preservation Board's National Film Registry in 2017.
+Director and screenwriter Luis Valdez made his big screen debut with the 1981 film Zoot Suit, which was based on his Broadway production about the racially charged Zoot Suit Riots of the 1940s.
+The film was nominated for a Golden Globe in the Best Motion Picture - Comedy or Musical category and was recognized for cultural significance by being added to the National Film Registry in 2019.
+Valdez also wrote and directed La Bamba (1987), a biopic about Ritchie Valens, which starred Lou Diamond Phillips in his first leading role.
+La Bamba also received a Golden Globe nomination for Best Motion Picture - Comedy or Musical and was added to the National Film Preservation Board's National Film Registry in 2017.

-Producer Moctesuma Esparza is best known for his documentary Agueda Martinez: Our People, Our Country (1977), for which he received an Academy Award nomination for Best Documentary, Short Subjects.
-Esparza has gone on to produce critically acclaimed hits such as The Milagro Beanfield War (1988), Gettysburg (1993), Selena (1997), and Introducing Dorothy Dandridge (1999).
+Producer Moctesuma Esparza gained widespread acclaim for his compelling documentary Agueda Martinez: Our People, Our Country (1977), which earned him an Academy Award nomination for Best Documentary, Short Subject.
+Esparza's impressive portfolio also includes producing critically acclaimed hits such as The Milagro Beanfield War (1988), Gettysburg (1993), Selena (1997), and Introducing Dorothy Dandridge (1999).

 John Leguizamo in "Romeo + Juliet" (1996), Jennifer Lopez in "Selena" (1997), and Benicio del Toro in "Fear and Loathing in Las Vegas" (1998).

 Unfortunately, like most minority groups, representation in Hollywood has been severely lacking and inconsistent.
-According to a recent study released by the USC Annenberg Inclusion Initiative, an analysis of the top 1,300 box office films from 2007 to 2019 showed that approximately 5% of speaking characters in these films were Hispanic or Latino.
+According to a 2021 study released by the USC Annenberg Inclusion Initiative, an analysis of the top 1,300 box office films from 2007 to 2019 showed that approximately 5% of speaking characters in these films were Hispanic or Latinx.

 Data courtesy of the USC Annenberg Inclusion Initiative study "Hispanic and Latino Representation in Film: Erasure On Screen & Behind the Camera Across 1,300 Popular Movies."

 Of these characters, only 3.5% were leads or co-leads in their respective films.
-The study also concluded that Hispanic or Latino characters are often plagued by stereotypes like "the foreigner" or "the criminal."
-In 2019, of the 94 Hispanic or Latino characters featured in top box office films, 8.5% were immigrants, 37.2% did not speak English, and 30.5% spoke English with an accent.
-That same year, top-billed Hispanic or Latino characters were characterized as criminals (39.5%), in organized crime (6.7%), or involved with a violent crime (40%).
+The study also concluded that Hispanic or Latinx characters are often plagued by stereotypes like "the foreigner" or "the criminal."
+In 2019, of the 94 Hispanic or Latinx characters featured in top box office films, 8.5% were immigrants, 37.2% did not speak English, and 30.5% spoke English with an accent.
+That same year, top-billed Hispanic or Latinx characters were characterized as criminals (39.5%), in organized crime (6.7%), or involved with a violent crime (40%).

 Behind the camera is the same story: a lack of representation and resources.
-Across the 1,300 top-grossing films from these 13 years represented in the study, only 35 directors were Latinx; only three were women.
-Hispanic and Latinx casting directors only accounted for 3.3% of the industry, whereas Hispanic and Latinx producers accounted for 3%.
+Across the 1,300 top-grossing films from these 13 years represented in the study, only 35 directors were Hispanic, and just three were women.
+Hispanic casting directors made up only 3.3% of the industry, while Hispanic producers accounted for 3%.

 Corey Hawkins, Gregory Diaz IV, and Anthony Ramos in "In the Heights."
 Hawkins was the only Afro-Latino actor featured in the film adaptation.